 Special Diet Notes: Grilled Steaks with Chimichurri Salsa

-By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, nut-free, peanut-free, soy-free, and generally top food allergy-friendly.
+By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, grain-free, nut-free, peanut-free, soy-free, top food allergy-friendly, paleo, and Whole30.

 - ½ cup minced green onions